Javascript is not enabled.

 12. Rely on water-resistant formulas

-If you know you’ll be spending time in or around water (or expect to sweat), always choose a water-resistant sunscreen.
+If you’ll be spending time in or around water (or expect to sweat), always choose a water-resistant sunscreen.
 This is not to be confused with waterproof.
-You should always still reapply sunscreen every two hours or more often if you’re swimming or sweating.
-Still, the benefit of water-resistant sunscreens is that they’re designed to keep your skin protected even while wet.
-“With physical SPF, the active ingredients will be the same as non-water-resistant versions, but the base will be different.
-It will be much thicker and oil-dense, which takes longer to dissolve in water,” Fernandez says.
+You should still always reapply sunscreen every two hours, or more often if you’re swimming or sweating, but the benefit of water-resistant sunscreen is that it’s designed to keep your skin protected even while wet.
+“The active ingredients will be the same as non-water-resistant versions, but the base will be different.
+It will be much thicker and oil-dense, which takes longer to dissolve in water,” says Karen Fernandez, a lead aesthetician at the SkinSpirit spa in California.

 13. Choose based on skin type

 If your skin is on the drier side, look for creamy textures that’ll nourish the skin as it protects.
-Yadav recommends hydrating ingredients that help quench dryness (like hyaluronic acid) as well as ceramides, which prevent moisture loss, and moisturizing emollients like jojoba oil, shea butter and squalane.
-If you have oily skin, avoid formulas that contain heavy oils and plant butters (like coconut oil, shea butter or cocoa butter), and stick with a mineral (physical) sunscreen, which is less likely to irritate.
+Dermatologist Geeta Yadav, M.D., of Facet Dermatology in Toronto, recommends hydrating ingredients that help quench dryness (like glycerin) as well as ceramides, which prevent moisture loss, and moisturizing emollients like jojoba oil, shea butter and squalane.
+If you have oily skin, avoid formulas that contain heavy oils and plant butters (like coconut oil, shea butter or cocoa butter).
 If you have sensitive skin, Yadav recommends formulas that contain soothing ingredients to help quell any existing irritation or redness, such as aloe, chamomile, green tea and niacinamide.

 14. Choose based on skin tone

-The idea that only lighter skin tones are more susceptible to UV damage is not only inaccurate, but it’s also dangerous and can lead those with melanated skin and darker complexions to believe that they do not need to protect their skin.
-The myth comes from an estimation that those with a darker complexion have a natural SPF of 13.4, whereas those with lighter skin have a natural SPF of about 3.4.
+The idea that only people with light skin tones are more susceptible to UV damage is both inaccurate and dangerous, as it can lead those with pigmented or dark skin tones to believe they do not need to protect their skin.
+The myth comes from an estimation that those with darker complexions have a natural SPF of 13.4, whereas those with lighter complexions have a natural SPF of about 3.4.
 This may lead many to skip sun protection — which can lead to a higher rate of death from skin cancer for people of color, due to a delay in detection or presentation.
-“While it’s true that people with fair skin tones are more susceptible to skin cancer because they have less melanin in their skin, that doesn’t mean those with deeper complexions are not at risk,” Yadav says.
-Though it’s less common, darker complexions are still at risk of developing melanoma skin cancer as well as nonmelanoma skin cancer.
+“While it’s true that people with light skin tones are more susceptible to skin cancer because they have less melanin in their skin, that doesn’t mean those with deeper complexions are not at risk,” Yadav says.
+Though it’s less common, people with darker complexions are still at risk of developing melanoma skin cancer as well as nonmelanoma skin cancer.

 15. Apply the correct amount

-Most adults need about an ounce of sunscreen — enough to fill a shot glass — to fully cover their entire body, according to the American Academy of Dermatology (AAD).
+Most adults need about an ounce of sunscreen — enough to fill a shot glass — to fully cover their entire body, according to the American Academy of Dermatology.
 For your face and front of the neck, Jamal says you’ll need about a quarter-teaspoon for maximum coverage.
 It’s important to note that it’s the incidental, short, unprotected exposures to the sun that will cause serious damage over time.
-There doesn’t need to be a burn in order for damage and the breakdown of healthy cells to occur, Fernandez adds.
-What this means for you: It’s crucial to wear the right level of protection, apply (and reapply) the correct amount of product and always look for broad-spectrum products.
+There doesn’t need to be a burn to create damage and for the breakdown of healthy cells to occur, Fernandez adds.
+What this means for you: It’s crucial to wear the right level of protection, apply and reapply the correct amount, and always look for broad-spectrum products.

 16. Protect your skin year-round

 Apply sunscreen every day.
-There is no correlation between UV levels and temperature, so even in cooler weather, apply SPF sunscreen.
-Just like sand or water at the beach or pool reflects the UV rays, snow does so as well, increasing your sun exposure.
+There is no correlation between UV levels and temperature, so even in cooler weather, apply SPF-rated sunscreen.
+Just like sand and water at the beach or pool reflect UV rays, snow does too, increasing your sun exposure.

 17. Don’t forget often-missed spots

 Fernandez says that the ears are a common area of your body that gets a ton of sun exposure.
-But because your ears contain fewer nerve endings, they won’t always alert you when a burn is happening — so it’s important to apply sunscreen heavily to this area.
+But because your ears contain fewer nerve endings, they won’t always alert you when a burn is happening, so it’s important to apply sunscreen heavily to this area.
 And while you’re putting sunscreen on your ears, dab some along your hairline and part as well, unless you’re wearing a hat.
-Don’t forget to apply SPF lip balm, too.
+Don’t forget to apply lip balm with SPF too.
 Finally, your hands receive constant sun exposure and may not feel the burn or heat as the damage is occurring, Fernandez warns.
-Be sure to always add as needed to the tops of your hands.
+Be sure to always add sunscreen as needed to the tops of your hands.

 18. Try a stick sunscreen

-Stick sunscreens aren’t just for kids, they’re an easy way to quickly apply sunscreen when out and about.
+Stick sunscreens aren’t just for kids; they’re an easy way to quickly apply sunscreen when you are out and about.
 “There are many stick forms that offer broad-spectrum protection that are easy to apply.
 The trick with stick sunscreens is to do at least three to four passes per body part, and rub the sunscreen all over the skin.
-Don’t rely on just the passes from the stick to fully protect, otherwise you’ll end up with a striped sunburn,” Hartman says.
+Don’t rely on just the passes from the stick to fully protect; otherwise you’ll end up with a striped sunburn,” Hartman says.
+Gunnell adds that because at least four passes are needed for adequate coverage, sticks are better for touch-ups than as a base layer.

 spinner image skin care products